Menu

 If you are interested in DBT please call our main line at 905 451-2123 or 1-877-451-2123 where our DBT Team will review your referral, complete subsequent assessments, and determine if this intensive treatment is right for you.

-Service Providers can send a completed registration form found on our website or can download PDF from that page and email it to intake@cmhapeel.ca.
+Service Providers can send a completed registration form found on our website, send an email to referrals@cmhapeel.ca or call ou main line 905-451-2123 to process your referral over the phone.